Originally published in July 2025, this article was updated in January 2026 to reflect newly available information.

 - Individuals: Parents, grandparents, or other individuals may contribute on behalf of a child.

 - Federal Pilot Program: The Treasury will make a one-time $1,000 government-funded contribution for any U.S. citizen child born from 2025 through 2028.
 This amount does not count against the $5,000 annual limit.
-It is still unclear as to how the mechanics of this will work–will an election be made on the parents’ tax return or will a separate form be required to claim the credit?
+An election to receive a pilot program contribution of $1,000 may be made using IRS Form 4547 at the same time as the election to open the account.

 - Qualified General Contributions: Governments or 501(c)(3) organizations may contribute to a class of eligible minors (e.g., all children born in a given year in a geographic region).
 These contributions do not count against the $5,000 annual limit.